-Performance outcomes Acceptable outcomes - Requirements for Accepted development and assessment benchmarks for Assessable development Height PO1 lings and structures have a ht that: is compatible with the existing rural character of the surrounding area; and does not result in unacceptable amenity impacts having regard to light, air, outlook and privacy.
-A01.1 A01.2 Buildings and structures, other than buildings used for rural activities, have a maximum building height of: (a) 8.5 metres; and (b) 2 storeys.
+Performance outcomes Acceptable outcomes - Requirements for Accepted development and assessment benchmarks for Assessable development Height PO1 dings and structures have a ht that: is compatible with the existing rural character of the surrounding area; and does not result in unacceptable amenity impacts having regard to light, air, outlook and privacy.
+AO1.1 Buildings and structures, other than buildings used for rural activities, have a maximum building height of: (a) 8.5 metres; and (b) 2 storeys.
 Buildings and structures associated with a rural activity, including machinery, equipment, packing or storage buildings, do not exceed 12 metres in height.
-Site Laye Site Layout PO2 lings and structures are setback site boundaries such that: AO2.1 Where involving a use listed in Column 1 of Table 6.2.5.2b , the minimum setbacks listed in Columns 3, 4 and 5 are provided.
+Site Layout PO2 Buildings and structures are setback from site boundaries such that: AO2.1 Where involving a use listed in Column 1 of Table 6.2.5.2b , the minimum setbacks listed in Columns 3, 4 and 5 are provided.

-Perform nance outcomes Acceptable outcomes (a) the ch are ch (b) are co (c) ap are ch (c) ap are ch (d) ain (e) are va (f) ov (g) su ey are consistent with the aracter of the surrounding ea; a interface with any road orridor is achieved that is onsistent with the role and nction of that corridor, having gard to physical provements, character, hilding lines, vehicular activity of pedestrian activity; opropriate access to daylight ad sunlight is achieved; cricculation is promoted; a articulated built form, triation and visual interest is schieved; vershadowing and verlooking is managed; fficient land is provided for AO2.2 Where not involving a use listed in Column 1 of Table 6.2.5.2b, Buildings and structures, other than a Roadside stall, include a minimum setback of: (a) 40 metres from a frontage to a State-controlled road or any other road identified as a Stock route network; or (b) 10 metres from a frontage to an all-weather access road that is not a State-controlled road; and (c) 10 metres from a boundary to an adjoining lot for allotments greater than 2 hectares; or (d) five (5) metres from a boundary to an adjoining lot for allotments less than 2 hectares. ar as de (h) the n-site services, landscaping ad open space areas asociated with the evelopment; and e safe operation of the land be is facilitated at all times.
-AO2.3 Buildings and structures, where for a Roadside stall, include a minimum setback of 0 metres from a frontage to an all-weather access road that is not a State-controlled road.
-Resident ial densit у .
-PO3 developr (a) the the (b) the re ap re su pa sity of residential nent is reflective of: e existing rural character of e area; and e capacity of the site, having gard to the ability to opropriately accommodate quired facilities and services ich as access, circulation, arking, servicing, landscaping ad open space; AO3.1 AO3.2 Residential density does not exceed two dwellings per lot and development is limited to any combination of the following: (a) a primary dwelling for a Dwelling house; (b) a secondary dwelling for a Dwelling house; or (c) a dwelling for Caretaker's accommodation; or (d) a Dual occupancy or (e) Rural workers' accommodation where on a lot less than 100 hectares.
-Caretaker's accommodation is limited to one dwelling with a maximum gross floor area of 100m2 Amenity PO4 on existi activities e land uses do not encroach ng or approved Rural , Extractive industry, mining ns or other uses that may AO4 Sensitive land uses are separated from the uses and activities listed in Column 1 of Table 6.2.5.2c by at least the distances listed in Column 2.
+Performance outcomes Acceptable outcomes Resident PO3 The they are consistent with the character of the surrounding area; an interface with any road corridor is achieved that is consistent with the role and function of that corridor, having regard to physical improvements, character, building lines, vehicular activity and pedestrian activity; appropriate access to daylight and sunlight is achieved; air circulation is promoted; an articulated built form, variation and visual interest is achieved; overshadowing and overlooking is managed; sufficient land is provided for on-site services, landscaping and open space areas associated with the development; and the safe operation of the land use is facilitated at all times.
+Insity Idensity of residential lopment is reflective of: the existing rural character of the area; and the capacity of the site, having regard to the ability to appropriately accommodate required facilities and services such as access, circulation, parking, servicing, landscaping and open space; AO2.3 AO3.1 Where not involving a use listed in Column 1 of Table 6.2.5.2b , Buildings and structures, other than a Roadside stall, include a minimum setback of: (a) 40 metres from a frontage to a State-controlled road or any other road identified as a Stock route network; or (b) 10 metres from a frontage to an all-weather access road that is not a State-controlled road; and (c) 10 metres from a boundary to an adjoining lot for allotments greater than 2 hectares; or (d) five (5) metres from a boundary to an adjoining lot for allotments less than 2 hectares.
+Buildings and structures, where for a Roadside stall, include a minimum setback of 0 metres from a frontage to an all-weather access road that is not a State-controlled road.
+Residential density does not exceed two dwellings per lot and development is limited to any combination of the following: (a) a primary dwelling for a Dwelling house; (b) a secondary dwelling for a Dwelling house; or (c) a dwelling for Caretaker's accommodation; or (d) a Dual occupancy or (e) Rural workers' accommodation where on a lot less than 100 hectares.
+Caretaker's accommodation is limited to one dwelling with a maximum gross floor area of 100m2 Amenity PO4 on ex sitive land uses do not encroach xisting or approved Rural ities, Extractive industry, mining ations or other uses that may AO4 Sensitive land uses are separated from the uses and activities listed in Column 1 of Table 6.2.5.2c by at least the distances listed in Column 2.